YukiDayDreamer/Twitter-Analysis/README.md

 1. Groud tweets by day, generate line chart about number of tweets and users monthly

 2. Different from DBSCAN for individual pattern, I apply [ST-DBSCAN](http://www.sciencedirect.com/science/article/pii/S0169023X06000218) to do cluster the tweets every day.
-Then we could know its sptial and temporal pattern.
+Then we could know its spatial and temporal pattern.

 3. Count word frequency.
 Apply [LDA](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) to do find out potential topics in the cluster and analyze the structure of every tweets.
 Although some clusters only contain rambling words (even after using a list of stop-words as a filter), some important events, like Gunshot at Campus (1.21.2104), Super Bowl (2.2.2014) and Graduation Ceremony (5.16.2014 ~ 5.18.2014), are really significant in the textual information.
 And it is also able to detect unkonwn events.